 Recreational marijuana is expected to be even more expensive than medical marijuana.
 One of the often stated goals of legalization was to get the mob and other undesirables out of the marijuana business, but thanks to greedhead politicians, we now have the worst of both worlds - an overpriced, politically corrupt legal industry while the old, criminal underground market continues to thrive.

-For decades my generation dragged our feet and did little or nothing to legalize weed in Massachusetts, despite the efforts of brave crusaders like Terry Franklin, Aaron Wilson and Dick Evans.
-Now at last it has finally happened, better late than never, and it is a beautiful thing that people will no longer go to jail anymore for smoking marijuana.
+For decades my generation dragged our feet and did little or nothing to legalize weed in Massachusetts, with the exception of brave crusaders like Terry Franklin, Aaron Wilson and Dick Evans.
+Now at last legalization has finally happened, better late than never, and it is a beautiful thing that people will no longer go to jail anymore for smoking marijuana.

 But aside from that, the legalization of marijuana in Massachusetts has been a huge disappointment.